Pronouns

 Examples:

-- These tomatoes is fresh.
-(These is used as a demonstrative adjective that qualifies the noun tomato.)
+• These tomatoes are fresh. (“These” is used as a demonstrative adjective qualifying the plural noun tomatoes.)

 Related terms: